Dresden Monarchs: Starting out

-The Dresden Monarchs were formed in January 1992 and entered in the Aufbauliga Ost the following year, the lowest possible league in the region.
+The Dresden Monarchs were founded by Ulrich Kramer in January 1992 and entered in the Aufbauliga Ost the following year, the lowest possible league in the region.

 The Monarchs, in the following years, gradually worked their way up through the league system, winning the league they played in every season from 1996 to 1999.
 In 1999, a second title in the tier-three Regionalliga Nordost allowed the club promotion to the northern division of the 2nd Bundesliga, now the GFL2.

 After three seasons at this level, Dresden won its division in 2002, winning all ten games, and went on to defeat the Kiel Baltic Hurricanes in two games in the promotion round by a combined score of 100–0.
 Ironically enough, one of the players on the field for Kiel during their humiliating defeat was Alexander Graf von Perponcher-Sedlnitzky who would go on to become the stadium announcer for the Dresden Monarchs later on.